gapy04/gapy04.github.io/README.md

 * A GitHub account.
 Sign-up [here](https://github.com/) to create an account for free.

 * A Markdown file containing your resume saved as `index.md`.
 For guidance on how to write in markdown look at [Markdown Tutorial](https://www.markdowntutorial.com/).

+* Learn about what Git and GitHub is.
+For more information, refer to [What is Git and GitHub](https://www.coursera.org/articles/what-is-git) and [GitHub Tutorial](https://docs.github.com/en/get-started/start-your-journey/hello-world)

 ## Instructions